 Out of the box, Belkin only promises support for 5.5-inch devices.
 However, Edgar found that he could push the car phone holder much further with his Pixel 3 XL and Galaxy S10 Plus.
 Belkin’s clever design also hides a handy cable clip, which means you can keep your phone at full power while on the go.

-The Belkin vent mount isn’t cheap at $24.99, but it’s worth the money without a doubt.
-It packs build quality and simplicity beyond most competitors, but the biggest question comes down to your own vehicle.
+The Belkin vent mount isn’t cheap, but it’s worth the money without a doubt.
+It packs build quality and simplicity beyond most competitors, but the biggest question comes down to your vehicle.
 If you don’t have large enough or deep enough air conditioning vents, you may have trouble keeping the mount in place.
-The mount may even pull away from the vent itself, depending on how heavy your phone is.
+Depending on how heavy your phone is, the mount may even pull away from the vent itself.

 - Solid construction